docker/docs/content/docker-hub/repos/access.md

 ## Collaborators and their role

 A collaborator is someone you want to give access to a private repository.
 Once designated, they can `push` and `pull` to your repositories.
 They're not allowed to perform any administrative tasks such as deleting the repository or changing its status from private to public.

+You can add collaborators to a personal account's repositories.
+You can add unlimited collaborators to public repositories, and [Docker Pro](../../subscription/details.md#docker-pro) accounts can add up to 1 collaborator on private repositories.

 You can choose collaborators and manage their access to a private repository from that repository's **Settings** page.